 The Omai gold mine project is located within the Guiana Shield in the interior of Guyana along the Essequibo River.
 The property consists of a 100% undivided interest in a 4,590 acre prospecting license granted from the Guyanese government to Omai Gold Mines for an initial period of 3 years.
 The project is located approximately 60 km from the city of Linden and is accessible by road and airstrip from the capital, Georgetown.

 Omai is a past-producing gold mine that opened in 1992 and produced approximately 3.7 Moz gold, making it the largest gold mine in South America at the time.
-The mine was subsequently shut down in 2006, largely due to a weak gold price.
+The mine was shut down in 2006, largely due to a weak gold price.
 As such, there is existing infrastructure on site including building infrastructure, tailings pond, cell service, ferry landing, and an airstrip.

 The historic open-pit mine focused on two deposits at the Fennell pit and Wenot pit.
-From 1992-2005 the pits produced 1.9 Moz and 1.8 Moz gold respectively.
-Previous drilling completed by IAMGOLD indicates that the mineralization in the Wenot pit and the Fennell pit extends below the current put limits, potentially connecting at depth.
-Additionally, the geology of the Wenot pit area indicates that mineralization continues along the strike both east and west of the current pit limits.
+Previous drilling indicates that the mineralization in the Wenot pit and the Fennell pit extends below the current put limits, potentially connecting at depth.